volkanozsarac/EzGM/README.md

 Installation of Openquake package in Linux and MACOS is straightforward.
 In case of windows package may not be installed correctly, in other words, geos_c.dll or similar .dll files could be missing).
 To fix this simply write, pip install shapely or conda install shapely (in case of anaconda).
 EzGM.cs_master.nga_download method can be used if google-chrome is readily available.

 ### Acknowledgements
 Special thanks to Besim Yukselen for his help in the development of nga_download method, and Gerard J. O'Reilly for sharing his knowledge in the field with me.
-The EzGM.cs_master method is greatly inspired by the works of Prof. Jack W. Baker.
+The EzGM.cs_master method is greatly inspired by the works of Prof. Jack W. Baker whom I thank for making his works open to public.